stefanmielke/ultra64-extensions/README.md

 	}
 }

-// 3 ways to initialize scene manager
+// 3 ways to initialize scene manager (options 2 and 3 are currently only available if using NuSystem)

 // 1.
 I have a global and scene memory pools SceneManager *scene_manager = scene_manager_init(&global_memory_pool, &memory_pool, &change_screen);